-‘I’m just going to do a barrel roll and point her face down and call it a night.’ — Rich Russell
+‘I’m just going to do a barrel roll and point her face down and call it a night.’
+“I don’t need much help; I play video games.” — Rich Russell

-Richard Russell was a ramper/baggage “ground service agent,” according to his own YouTube account and last video (see below) that highlights all of the exotic and interesting places he was able to travel to on his “low-wage” salary of which he complained about during his surreal flight in a stolen Horizon Air plane.
+Richard Russell was a ramper/baggage “ground service agent,” according to his own YouTube account and last video that highlights all of the exotic and interesting places he was able to travel to on his “low-wage” salary of which he complained about during his August 11, 2018 surreal suicide flight in a stolen Horizon Air plane.

 But after his role-playing in this black-magic performance, we imagine Rich did get a very nice payoff.